SPRING STOMP

 • If you love to dance and have fun, this weekend is for you.

 • Everyone is welcome.
-We don’t care your sexual orientation, race, gender, or what role you like to dance.
+We don’t care about your sexual orientation, race, gender, or what role you like to dance.
 We just care about having fun, the joy of dance, and socializing.

 • Covid Precautions: Up to date vaccines, and daily testing are highly encouraged but not required for Spring Stomp 2026.
 Masks are welcome (but optional) and we try to have a few on hand in case you forget.